 Several factors can cause the "taint," such as the barrels, transport and storage procedures, but it's usually the cork that takes the blame.

 With big business on the side of the synthetic screw top alternatives and big business on the side of the cork industry, the simple becomes complicated, the debate heated.

 Recommended reading: What is Sustainable Tourism Anyway?
 And Is It Any Fun?

-After the fall in the cork business, in part due to the “cork taint” scandal in the wine industry, many on the land either went bust or turned to faster-growing species instead.
-Eucalyptus forests turn a profit after only a decade, but as with everything in life, it seems there's a price to pay.
+Eucalyptus forests turn a profit after only a decade, but as with everything in life, it seems there's a price to pay for speed.

 And while the cork scandal blazed, customers grew accustomed to screw-top bottles of wine.
 Once considered a crime against good taste, they're now part of everyday life, for all their more questionable eco credentials.